syncfusion-content/javascript-docs/js/TreeView/Node-Persistence-Handling.md

 * **checked**
 * **expanded/collapsed state**

-N>  Ul-li template option, state has been persisted by index.
+N>  "Ul-li" template option, state has been persisted by index.

 TreeView stores its model in local storage / cookies of browser before page refreshes and reinitialized with their stored model after refresh.